 California’s five-year drought has ended and the winter rain has resulted in a colorful super bloom.
 Desert Sunflowers greet you as you drive into Anza-Borrego and the desert floor is currently covered with fields of scattered white, purple, yellow, pink and blue flowers.
 It truly is beautiful.
 The Rangers have begun calling it “flower-geddon”, catchy.
 I had been wanting to tour the Sky Art in Anza-Borrego for quite some time and decided this was perfect timing for a day trip.
 Off I went… with not enough water, no sun screen and wearing black.
 On the bright side, I did not see even one rattlesnake.
 WooHoo!

-Sky Art consists of 130+ sculptures commissioned by Dennis Avery to create an outdoor sculpture gallery on his property at Galleta Meadows.
+Sky Art consists of 130+ metal art sculptures in Borrego Springs commissioned by Dennis Avery to create an outdoor sculpture garden on his property at Galleta Meadows.
 Avery purchased the land for conservation and allows public access and three nights of free camping.
 The full-sized metal sculptures by artist Ricardo Breceda depict desert life and animals once found on the land.
 The sculptures are located on Borrego Springs Road on each side of town.
 DOWNLOAD MAP.
 The 350 ft long and 15 feet tall Sand Serpent crossing the road was my highlight!